Sustainability Rocks 2025

 What’s it all about?

-Sustainability Rocks brings together the financial services industry's bands to battle it out for the highly coveted annual Sustainability Rocks Trophy.
+Sustainability Rocks brings together the sustainable finance community for a night of fun while rocking out to four financial services industry bands who will battle it out live on stage for the coveted Sustainability Rocks Trophy.

 Our host